 It was day seven of my 14 day trip up the coast of Kenya, something I like to do every year.
-I discover new places and sometimes people.
 This particular day found us on a journey to ‘discover’ the Gede Ruins (also referred to as the Ruins of Gedi).
+Written by: Rachel

-After narrating the fascinating history of Gede, our guide proceeded to show us the three residential zones that defined one’s social strata.
+After narrating the fascinating history of the Gede Ruins, our guide proceeded to show us the three residential zones that defined one’s social strata.
 There is an outer wall and an inner wall.
 The poor lived outside the outer wall, the middle class lived between the outer and inner walls, while the rich obviously lived within the inner wall.

 These ruins are preserved by the local people and they also benefit from the earnings as well.
 Not only will you get an experience of a lifetime walking on the same grounds as the original inhabitants but you also get to help the local community.

-Currently under the care of the National Museums of Kenya, the site has been recognised for its archaeological value and today it is one of the most highly studied relics on the Kenyan coast.
+Currently, under the care of the National Museums of Kenya, the site has been recognised for its archaeological value and today it is one of the most highly studied relics on the Kenyan coast.
 In addition to being a very important archaeological site; Gede is surrounded by indigenous forest which is a sacred site for traditional rituals and sacrifices for the local Miji Kenda community.
+Read more here.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Download our APP (mobile phone and desktop) to receive significant benefits including the best prices at Africa's top lodges, ready-made safari packages and networking with others like you.
 Find out more here.